vulcand/vulcand/documentation/source/proxy.rst

 Vulcand can emit metrics to statsd via UDP.
 To turn this feature on, supply ``statsdAddr`` and ``statsdPrefix`` parameters to vulcand executable.

-The service emits the following metrics for each location and endpoint:
+The service emits the following metrics for each frontend and server:

 +------------+-----------------------------------------------+
 | Metric type| Metric Name                                   |